-The gallery, née Ancient & Modern, was established in 2006 on Whitecross Street in a former second hand record shop near Barbican.
-In 2015 we moved to St George Street, Mayfair, changing name in the process.
-The gallery staged over 60 exhibitions and participated at over 40 art fairs including Frieze London & New York, Art Cologne, Liste Basel, Nada Miami & New York and Armory.
-The gallery often included early-mid 20th century historical works of interest to the artists we work with, including Ian Hamilton-Finlay, László Moholy-Nagy, Alvin Langdon Coburn, Joe Orton and Maeve Gilmore.
+The gallery was originally called ‘Ancient & Modern’, established 2006 on Whitecross Street in a former second-hand record shop near Barbican.
+In 2015 it moved to St George Street, Mayfair for a year and renamed eponymously after the owner.
+In 10 years the gallery presented 60 exhibitions and participated at over 40 art fairs including Frieze London & New York, Art Cologne, Liste Basel, Nada Miami & New York and Armory.